 Dr. Eid-Oakden received her Ph.D. in Organization Economics from the Massachusetts Institute of Technology (MIT) with a joint MIT-Harvard Doctoral Committee, under the supervision of Nobel Laureate Professor Bengt Holmström.
 She is fluent in English, French, Spanish and Arabic, with a working knowledge of Italian and Portuguese.

-Senior Business Development Associate
+Senior Business Development Associate and Analyst

 Geopolitical Analyst & Business Development Associate